-12. Feeling emotionally distant
+12. Feeling emotionally distant can drive you apart

-13. Dealing with a possessive partner
+13. Dealing with a possessive partner can be overwhelming

-Your partner may be more possessive in a long-distance relationship than they might be in a regular one.
 It is easy to panic about your partner’s whereabouts and activities when they are so far away from you.
+Dr Neelu suggests, “Having faith to not be overbearing and having trust is key to surviving a long-distance relationship.”

 When people are far away from each other, there are changes going on in each person’s life that the other person is not able to witness.
 It could be a stark shift in careers, or even making new lifestyle choices or finding a new residence.

-15. Making time for traveling
+15. Making time for traveling or lack thereof

 Being in a long-distance relationship means that you must now be ready to travel with your partner.
 Hopping on flights on free weekends or planning elaborately long vacations to Cancun, you will be seeing the airport a lot.